ksu-cs-textbooks/cis526/content/C-JS/11-ajax.md

 The `XMLHttpRequest` object is modeled after how the `window` object makes web requests.
 You can think of it as a state machine that can be in one of several possible states, defined by both a constant and an unsigned short value:

 * **UNSENT** or **0** The client has been created, but no request has been made.
-Analogus to a just-opened browser before you type an address in the address bar.
+Analogous to a just-opened browser before you type an address in the address bar.
-* **OPENED** or **1** The request has been made, but the response has not been recieved.
+* **OPENED** or **1** The request has been made, but the response has not been received.
 The browser analogue would be you have just pressed enter after typing the address.
-* **HEADERS_RECIEVED** or **2** The first part of the response has been processed.
+* **HEADERS_RECEIVED** or **2** The first part of the response has been processed.
 We'll talk about headers in the next chapter.
 * **LOADING** or **3** The content of the response is being downloaded.
-In the browser, this would be the stage where the HTML is being recieved and parsed into the DOM.
+In the browser, this would be the stage where the HTML is being received and parsed into the DOM.
 * **DONE** or **4** The resource is fully loaded.
 In the DOM, this would be equivalent to the `'load'` event.

 ![The XMLHttpRequest ready states]({{<static "images/3.8.1.png">}})